The-OpenROAD-Project/OpenLane/docs/source/usage/hardening_macros.md

 You can run Antenna Checks using OpenROAD ARC or magic.
 This is controlled by `USE_ARC_ANTENNA_CHECK`.
 The magic antenna checker was more reliable at the time of writing this documentation but it comes with a huge runtime trade-off and the accuracy gain is not significant enough to accept that tradeoff; thus, the default is OpenROAD's ARC.

 You can control whether LVS should be run down to the device level or the cell level based on the type of the extraction.
-If you perform extraction on GDSII then it's going to be down to the device/transistor level, otherwise using the LEF/DEF views then it's going to be down to the cell/block level.
-This is controlloed by `MAGIC_EXT_USE_GDS`.
+If you perform extraction on GDSII then it is going to be down to the device/transistor level, otherwise using the LEF/DEF views then it is going to be down to the cell/block level.
+This is controlled by `MAGIC_EXT_USE_GDS`.

 You can enable LEC on the different netlists by setting `LEC_ENABLE` to one, which should run logic verification after writing each intermediate netlist.